ZekeRedgrave/Picarto-Leecher/README.md

 # Picarto-Leecher
-A python script would allow you to download all your favorite artist's video streaming in picarto.
+A python desktop app allows you to download all your favorite artist's video streaming in picarto.
 Similar like twitch-leecher from Windows OS.
+You can run this app in cross-platform using python for now.

 # How to use?
 - Download Python 3